View this video to hear more about the program from Linda Lippacher, Director of Radiologic Sciences.

 Want to boost your income and more than double your job prospects?

-Introducing SVC’s one-year, fully online, post-graduate certificate program in Computed Tomography (CT), designed for licensed, registered ARRT technologists who want to advance their career with CT registry.
+Introducing SVC’s one-year, fully online, advanced certificate program in Computed Tomography (CT), designed for licensed, registered ARRT technologists who want to advance their career with CT registry.

 - 16-credit program is offered fully online (preceptor work can be done at student’s choice of facility).